1 Kings Chapter Three

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Solomon made an alliance with Pharaoh king of Egypt and married his daughter.
-He brought her to the City of David until he finished building his palace and the temple of the Lord, and the wall around Jerusalem.
+Shlomo formed an alliance with Pharaoh king of Egypt by marrying Pharaoh's daughter.
+He brought her into the City of David, [where she lived] until he had finished building his own palace, the house of ADONAI and the wall around Yerushalayim.

 In chapter 2, we saw how Solomon had become the king of Israel and we must remember that he was only 12 or 13 years old at the time.
 He dealt with the enemies of David and the kingdom was firmly established.
 Now, we see that he went to the king of Egypt and became an ally by taking his daughter in marriage.
 This was a common practice of the times but, in this, we see youthful foolishness.
 He had been raised in a godly home as David was considered to be a great man of God and yet he married a daughter of the king from the place where his ancestors had been slaves.
 She moved to Jerusalem and he built her a palace.
 This is a pattern that we see throughout the Bible as a result of man's sin.
 In the beginning, God created a woman and brought her to the man (see Genesis two) but, since the fall, man has went in search of a woman to be his wife.
 Many times this causes some serious problems and it did in the life of Solomon.

-The people, however, were still sacrificing at the high places, because a temple had not yet been built for the Name of the Lord.
-Solomon showed his love for the Lord by walking according to the statutes of his father David, except that he offered sacrifices and burned incense on the high places.
-The king went to Gibeon to offer sacrifices, for that was the most important high place, and Solomon offered a thousand burnt offerings on that altar.
+The people, however, were still sacrificing on the high places, because no house had yet been built for the name of ADONAI.
+Shlomo loved ADONAI, living according to the regulations set forth by David his father; nevertheless, he sacrificed and made offerings on the high places.
+One time the king went to Giv'on to sacrifice there, because that was the main high place.
+Shlomo offered a thousand burnt offerings on the altar there.

 We see that Solomon received knowledge of the ways of God through his father (David) and followed them for the most part.
 Even though they had the tabernacle of God, the people were going to high places to offer sacrifices.
 Instead of leading, the young foolish king did the same.
 He went to the most important place and offered a huge number of sacrifices.